 Nephrology / Renal Medicine

 and disorders.
 The kidneys, located in the rear of the abdominal cavity, filter out wastes and excess fluid from the blood and excrete them as urine.
-Common problems with the kidneys include: acute (sudden) sudden loss of kidney function, or chronic (long-term) worsening of function; kidney stones; urinary tract infections; blood loss in the urine (haematuria); and protein loss in the urine (proteinuria).
+Common problems with the kidneys include: acute (sudden) sudden loss of kidney function or chronic (long-term) worsening of function; hypertension, kidney stones; urinary tract infections; blood loss in the urine (haematuria); and protein loss in the urine (proteinuria).
 Treatment for many kidney disorders by a

 , commonly involves medications.
 However, if kidney function worsens or begins to fail,

 (using a machine to filter the blood) may be needed and, later, kidney transplantation.